anders-biostat/linked-charts/docs/rlc/oscc/oscc.md

 either in the web browser (`useViewer=FALSE`) or in the viewer pane of RStudio (`useViewer=TRUE`, the default).
 As we have two plots, we opt for a layout with 1 row and 2 columns (`layout="table1x2"`).

-Next, we insert the first chart, the heatmap, using the `lc_heatmap` fucntion.
-All charts in R/LinkedCharts are placed with functions starting with `lc_`, and they all want a first argument that sets all their data and that has to be enclosed in `dat(...)` (which we will explain later).
+Next, we insert the first chart, the heatmap, using the `lc_heatmap` function.
+All charts in R/LinkedCharts are placed onto the page with functions starting with `lc_`, and they all want a first argument that sets all their data and that has to be enclosed in `dat(...)` (which we will explain later).
 For a heatmap, we just need a matrix, which has to be assigned (in the `dat` phrase) to `value`.
 The second argument is the `place` where the chart should be put.
 In our `table1x2` layout, the places are